Complete Guide of Car Suspension System

 The dependent suspension system consists of springs, mostly leaf or coil springs.
 Linkages and absorbers are also a part of the system.
 It has a lot of setups, and it is a little difficult to assemble.
 Two popular classifications of suspension systems include dependent and independent suspension systems.

-A dependent suspension system means that a beam or axle is linking the left wheel to the right wheel and thus operates in tandem with each other.
-It is made by combining either coil spring and shock absorbers or leaf spring and shock absorbers.
+A dependent suspension system means that a beam or axle links the left wheel to the right wheel and thus operates in tandem with the other.
+It is made by combining either a coil spring and shock absorbers or a leaf spring and shock absorbers.
 The system is known to be durable and affordable.

 Torsion Beam

-This design provides a spacious cabin as the suspension system is more simple and together.
+This design provides a spacious cabin as the suspension system is simpler and together.
 It is cheap to manufacture and mostly used in smaller hatchbacks and sedans.

 Live Axle